borilla/cpc-netwalk/README.md

 ## Graphics

-The game will run in four-colour *mode 1*.
+The game will run in four-colour [mode 1](http://www.cpcwiki.eu/index.php/Video_modes#Mode_1_graphics).
 Tiles for the cells are 16x16 pixels and the screen is setup to be 256x256 pixels.
-This doesn't leave _any_ room for anything apart from the game-grid (titles, banners, scores, timers, etc) so I may have to rethink either grid-size or screen layout but we'll carry on for now
+If the grid-size is 16x16 cells this doesn't leave _any_ room for anything apart from the game-grid
+(titles, banners, scores, timers, etc) so I may have to rethink either grid-size or screen layout but we'll carry on for now